Passive-aggressive behaviour

 Can counselling help with passive-aggressive behaviour?

-Cognitive behavioural therapy (CBT) is a popular therapy used to help clients understand their thoughts and behaviours, and learn how to change them.
-CBT combines two different approaches for practical and solution-focused therapy.
-The therapy is very active by nature, so you may be expected to take a proactive role in your treatment.
-This may include completing tasks at home.
+Cognitive behavioural therapy (CBT) is a popular therapy used to help understand thoughts and behaviours, and how to change them.

 The idea behind CBT is that our thoughts and behaviours will influence each other.
-The premise is that, by changing the way we think or behave in a situation, we can change the way we feel about life.
-The therapy examines learnt behaviours, habits and negative thought patterns with the view of adapting and turning them into a positive.
+By changing the way we think or behave in a situation, we can change the way we feel about life.

 Finding a therapist

-Do your research and learn as much as possible about their qualifications, experience and the way they work before booking sessions.
-Once you have found a therapist you resonate with, simply call them or send them an email.
+When searching for a counsellor, you can ask about their qualifications, experience, and how they work before booking a session.
+Once you have found a therapist you resonate with, call them or send them an email.
 You may not find the right therapist for you straight away, so take your time.
 It’s important you find the right person to help you.

 Trusted Information Creator - Patient Information Forum